hashkat/hashkat/docs/tutorial04.md

 #### Running and Visualizing The Network

-Running this network simulation, we produced the visualization shown below:
+Running the simulation, we produced the visualization shown below:

 <center>
 <img src='../img/tutorial04_nonclassic_barabasi/visualization.png'>
 </center>

-This network similar to the one produced using the Classic Barabasi configuration, with the more highly connected agents at the centre and those less connected on the sides.
+This network similar to the one produced using the Classic Barabasi configuration, with the more connected agents at the centre and those less connected on the sides.
 However this is a much more connected network since every agent has at least two connections.

 ### Other Twitter_Suggest Models

-We shall now run a **twitter_suggest** follow model network simulation without implementing the Barabasi configuration.
-The **INFILE.yaml** file that we will create in this example can be found for reference in the [/hashkat/docs/tutorial_input_files/tutorial04_other](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_other/INFILE.yaml).
+We shall now run a **twitter_suggest** follow model network simulation without implementing a Barabasi configuration.
+The **INFILE.yaml** used in this example may be found at [/hashkat/docs/tutorial_input_files/tutorial04_other](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_other/INFILE.yaml).

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NNK9bQ4K9aU" frameborder="0" allowfullscreen></iframe>